starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/amm.rst

         --function add_demo_token \
         --inputs ACCOUNT_ID 1000 1000

-Now that we have some tokens, we can use the AMM and swap 500 units of token 1 in exchange for some units of token 2 (the exact number depends on the current balance of the Pool).
+Now that we have some tokens, we can use the AMM and swap 500 units of token A in exchange for some units of token B (the exact number depends on the current balance of the Pool).

 .. tested-code:: bash sn_amm_invoke_swap